Gary Payton: College career

-Payton attended Oregon State University in Corvallis.
-At one point, he wanted to attend The University of Texas at El Paso, but Don Haskins later rescinded his offer after Payton was deciding between UTEP and St. John's.
+Payton played college basketball at Oregon State University in Corvallis, then led by hall of fame head coach Ralph Miller.
+At one point, he wanted to attend the University of Texas at El Paso (UTEP), but hall of fame head coach Don Haskins later rescinded his offer after Payton was deciding between UTEP and St. John's.
 In his sophomore year of high school, his grades plummeted and he was declared academically ineligible.
 His father encouraged him to focus on school, and he was allowed to play again.
 Throughout his four-year career at Oregon State, he became one of the most decorated basketball players in school history.

+Miller retired at age seventy in 1989, after Payton's junior season, and was succeeded by Jim Anderson.

 During his senior season in 1989–90, Payton was featured in the cover story of Sports Illustrated on March 5 as the nation's best college basketball player.
 He was a consensus All-American, a three-time All-Pac-10 selection, and both the Pac-10 Defensive Player of the Year and conference Freshman of the Year in 1987.
 He was the MVP of the Far West Classic tournament three times, the Pac-10 Player of the Week nine times, and named to the Pac-10's All-Decade Team.
 At the time of his graduation, Payton held the school record for points, field goals, three-point field goals, assists, and steals – all of which he still holds today except for career points and three-point field goals.
 During his career at OSU, the Beavers made three NCAA tournament appearances and one NIT appearance.
 He was elected into OSU's Sports Hall of Fame in 1996.